MUSEQuBES: Mapping the distribution of neutral hydrogen around low-redshift galaxies: Discussion

 The observed $W_{r,500}$-profile is shallower for the low-mass galaxies than for their high-mass counterpart (see Fig.~\ref{fig:m-b stack}).
 This owes to the fact that the high-mass galaxies show stronger \lya\ absorption in the inner regions ($b<0.5R_{\rm vir}$) whereas the low-mass galaxy sample shows relatively stronger \lya\ absorption outside the virial radius.
 We note however that we did not control for the redshifts of the different mass bins.
 Consequently, the median redshift of the high-mass bin is higher compared to the low-mass bin.

-In the left panel of Fig \ref{fig:m-b stack_cont}, we show the \lya\ REW measurements for three mass bins within and outside the virial radius.
+In the left panel of Fig \ref{fig:m-b stack_cont}, we show the \lya\ $W_r$ measurements for three mass bins within and outside the virial radius.
+We first divided the galaxy sample into two bins with $b/R_{\rm vir}>1$ and $\leq 1$.
+Galaxies in each $b/R_{\rm vir}$ bin are split by \logm $< 9$, $> 10$, and $9 <$\logm $< 10$.
 In each normalized impact parameter bin, we now controlled the redshifts of the galaxies so that the redshift distributions of the low-, intermediate-, and high-mass samples are similar.{\footnote{We chose equal number of galaxies within some narrow $\Delta z$ for the three mass bins.
-This ensures that the redshift distributions (and the median values) of the three mass bins are very similar.} Outside the virial radius, the \lya\ REW is significantly higher for the low-mass bin compared to the intermediate- and high-mass bins.
-Inside the virial radius, we notice a decline in REW for the high-mass bin compared to the low- and intermediate-mass bins, but consistent within the $1\sigma$ uncertainties.
+This ensures that the redshift distributions (and the median values) of the three mass bins are very similar.} The median \logm\ and median redshifts of different bins are tabulated in Appendix Table S11.
+Outside the virial radius, the \lya\ $W_r$ is significantly higher for the low-mass bin compared to the intermediate- and high-mass bins.
+Inside the virial radius, we notice a decline in $W_r$ for the high-mass bin compared to the low- and intermediate-mass bins, but consistent within the $1\sigma$ uncertainties.
+The error bars are similar to Fig.~\ref{fig:m-b stack}.
+The data points inside the virial radius are plotted with small offsets in the abscissa for clarity.
+Measurements for the MUSEQuBES galaxies for a similar binning strategy are shown with a lighter shade and open star symbols.
+Similar to Fig.~\ref{fig:sfr-b stack}, the enhanced \lya\ absorption outside virial radius for MUSEQuBES galaxies compared to the full sample can be attributed to a lower median $b/R_{\rm vir}$ compared to the full sample.
+The trend for the MUSEQuBES galaxies is consistent with the full sample, although not significant due to a smaller sample size.